PALab/place/README.md

 software will streamline laboratory activity from acquisition through data analysis.

+*Note:* PLACE has undergone a major rewrite recently.
+As a result, many instrument drivers are being rewritten to support the new changes.
+If your application requires old drivers that have been removed from this version, please install PLACE 0.2.3.

 ## Citing PLACE
 If you use PLACE for work resulting in a publication, please acknowledge the package by citing the following paper: